 - It’s also the ideal system for organizations with employees that travel often.
 It’s much easier for those employees to log in from any location in the world to access company files, update documents, and submit completed reports.

 Aside from other kinds of remote access technology, the RDP server is a very instrumental work tool for the future of remote working and the post-COVID era.

-This video will show us how working from home could look like after Covid:
+This video will show us what working from home could look like after Covid:

 In conclusion, a remote desktop is a priceless tool for companies in this digital era.
-It enhances employees’ productivity, is cost-effective, and gives users an identical desktop experience to what they’re used to.
+It enhances employees’ productivity, is cost-effective, and gives users a similar desktop experience to what they’re used to.
 This includes apps that they’re already conversant with.

 The Security Aspect of Remote Desktop